Google Sheets: How to search in Google Sheets and save results as a custom field

 Note: to get the value for more than one column, click on the "Add another column button"

 - Let's add a message to tell the user the status of their order.
 Add the custom field order_status in that message:

 - Let's test it now:

 Notice how the bot displayed the data from the spreadsheet.

-Tip: You can use the External API variables with JSON paths in the Google Sheets integration.
+Tip: You can use the External API custom fields with JSON paths in the Google Sheets integration.